Bernadette Meehan: United States ambassador to Chile

 On July 9, 2021, President Joe Biden nominated Meehan to be the next United States ambassador to Chile.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on March 15, 2022.
 The committee favorably reported her nomination on May 18, 2022.
 On July 20, 2022, the United States Senate confirmed her nomination by a 51–44 vote.
-She was sworn in on August 29, 2022 and presented her credentials to President Gabriel Boric on September 30, 2022.
+She was sworn in on August 29, 2022, and presented her credentials to President Gabriel Boric on September 30, 2022.
+Following the election of President Donald Trump, Meehan submitted her resignation as ambassador effective January 10, 2025, following tradition for political appointees of both parties.